libmparc/mparc/README.md

 ![Logo is the MPARC archive behind an #ffffff background lmao](./img/logo.png)

+## ALERT

+This version is depercated due to the MPAR parser being spaghetti code.

+> Before

 MPAR archive reimplemented in C instead of C++, more advanced than before.